aindrajaya/blockchain/defi/notes.md

 - Quote Currency: token A/ETH
 - Collateral: bind the real world asset
 - Merchan Payments: keep the value
+>Stablecoin types:
+- Fiat-backed stablecoins: quote and quote with the real fiat-currency, the stablecoin company should reserve the enough amount of the fiat currency to create a stablecoin
+- Crypto-backed stablecoins: lock some crypto collateral
+- Algorithmic stablecoins: Do not have backed reserve, an algorithmic srtablecoin is one that uses total supply manipulations to maintain a peg, rely on the elastic supply to maintain supply of the stablecoin.
+If the price high, will mint some new token, otherwise, if the price to low smart contract will burn some token.

 =============================
 --> Automated Market Marker (DEX/ Decentralized Exchange)